Specro/Philter/README.md

 * Close to 3 but a bit less brightness and more green.
 * Close to 2 but mixed with violet.
 Gives a sweet/daydream look.
 * Grayscale but better (IMO :))

+### Experimental
+This section contains filters that are experimental i.e. work only in one browser, have image breaking bugs (even though this whole SVG thing is pretty buggy) etc. These filters will be showcased here: [Philter experimental](https://specro.github.io/Philter/experimental).

+Anaglyph filter tries to imitate the [3D anaglyph effect](https://en.wikipedia.org/wiki/Anaglyph_3D) that is widely used for 3D images and graphic effects.
+So far this should work 100% only on Chrome.
+Also I use feBlend to cut off the offset part which means that the bigger the offset is the more of the image is being cut off the left side.

 ### Custom
 You can use filters that you wrote by yourself in NPM/CLI version by using the custom tag like this: